PGrayCS/DeadHorizon/README.md

 Dead Horizon is a turn-based survival roguelike set in a post-apocalyptic world overrun by zombies.
 Scavenge for supplies, craft weapons, and fight to survive another day.

-## Features (Planned)
+## Features

-- 🗺️ Procedurally generated maps
+-  Procedurally generated dungeon maps
-- 🧟 Various zombie types with different behaviors
+-  5 zombie types with unique sprites and behaviors
-- ⚔️ Turn-based combat system
+-  Turn-based combat with damage flash and blood effects
+-  DawnLike 16x16 tileset graphics (included!)
+-  Field of view with explored area memory

+### Coming Soon
-- 🎒 Inventory and crafting
+-  Inventory and crafting
-- 🍖 Survival mechanics (hunger, thirst, health)
+-  Survival mechanics (hunger, thirst)
-- 💾 Save/Load system
+-  Save/Load system
-- 🎨 DawnLike 16x16 tileset graphics
+-  Doors and more terrain

 ## Installation